alanJames00/pair-code/README.md

 PairCode enables you to code collaboratively in real-time with your team members or interviewer.
 Multiple users can edit the same file simultaneously, making it easy to work together on interview problems and solving programming problems.

 ### Multi-Language Support
 Code in your preferred programming language!
-PairCode supports a wide range of programming languages, ensuring flexibility for all .
+PairCode supports a wide range of programming languages, ensuring flexibility for all languages.